austinstkong/pybeacon/README.md

 response = requests.get('https://apibeacon.ses.nsw.gov.au/Api/v1/Jobs/xxxxxx', headers=headers)
 ```

+If the login process fails, the token will be returned as `None`.

 #### `beacon_auth.get_frontend_cookies`

 To make a request to the Beacon frontend, first acquire session cookies and unpickle them.